Grosshub/AGFaceTracking/README.md

 * Data binding: Combine
 * Programmatically building a UIKit user interface
 * Protocol-oriented programming style
-* There are currently 2 face effects available
+* There are currently 4 face effects and 2 green screen examples available
+* There 2 types of renderers are used: SceneKit and Metal
 * Developed and tested on iPad

 #### Requirements